 The Memorial includes a flag mast from the Long Beach Naval Hospital, an anchor from a ship in the Great White Fleet, and a replica of the compass rose from the Naval Station Administration Building.

-The Cyclone Bridge, which is not a ride, but pays homage to the site's former amusement park, connects the Pike with Rainbow Harbor for pedestrians.
+The Cyclone Bridge pays homage to the site's former amusement park and connects the Pike with Rainbow Harbor.

 Utilizing public transit is also an inexpensive way to go for a boat ride, even if you don't plan on getting off.